hideosnes/dreaming-decoder/README.md

 ## Contributing
 I'm unsure why or how you could contribute at this stage.
 In any case:
--> If you've got an idea (&& you are able to code it), create an issue and we can talk about it.
+* If you've got an idea (&& you are able to code it), create an issue and we can talk about it.
--> AI generated code is fairly alright as long as you declare it as such.
+* AI generated code is fairly alright as long as you declare it as such.
 Unwarranted requests will be deleted.
--> If you've got a feature wish (&& you can't code it by yourself), use the Wiki.
+* If you've got a feature wish (&& you can't code it by yourself), use the Wiki.
--> If you've got questions and the answer isn't among the following:
+* Consult the Wiki if you've got questions and the answer isn't among the following:

-[
-1: It will be open-source,
+1) It will be open-source
-2: It will feature AI,
+2) It will feature AI
-3: If it can be federated, it will be federated,
+3) If it can be federated, it will be federated
-4: With a free MIT-license,
+4) With a free MIT-license
-5: Currently I'm not open for new projects,
+5) Currently I'm not open for new projects
-5.5: that includes your podcast/product/idea
+6) that includes your podcast/product/idea
-]

 ## TODO (unordered)